evanvolgas/reflectedintelligence/_posts/2025-06-07-moral-compass-of-machines.md

 The field of AI alignment has grown substantially in recent years, with dedicated research teams at most major AI labs.
 Organizations like [Alignment Research Center](https://alignment.org/), the [Center for AI Safety](https://www.safe.ai/), and [Machine Intelligence Research Institute](https://intelligence.org/) focus exclusively on alignment challenges.[^13]

 Universities have established programs dedicated to value alignment and AI safety.
-Berkeley's [Center for Human-Compatible AI](https://humancompatible.ai/) and Oxford's [Future of Humanity Institute](https://www.fhi.ox.ac.uk/) lead academic research in the area, training new generations of alignment researchers.[^14]
+Berkeley's [Center for Human-Compatible AI](https://humancompatible.ai/) and Oxford's [Future of Humanity Institute](https://www.fhi.ox.ac.uk/) lead academic research in the area, training new generations of alignment researchers.

 Government interest has also grown, with initiatives like the [National AI Research Institute for Trustworthy AI](https://www.nsf.gov/news/special_reports/announcements/081020.jsp) in the United States and the EU's [CLAIRE network](https://claire-ai.org/) incorporating alignment concerns into broader AI governance frameworks.[^15]